Bipolar Disorder and Addiction Treatment

 Younger woman reassuring older woman with bipolar disorder holding folder of papers

-Here at First Steps Recovery, we’re prepared to help clients address both their substance abuse issues as well as co-occurring mental health disorders like the mental illness bipolar disorder.
-We’ll support you from detox all the way through your treatment, and our trained staff assist clients in developing the proper tools and coping skills to help ensure relapse is not a part of their future.
+Here at First Steps Recovery, we’re prepared to help individuals address both their substance abuse issues as well as co-occurring mental health conditions like bipolar disorder.
+We’ll support you from detox all the way through your treatment, and our trained staff assists individuals in developing the proper tools and coping skills to help ensure relapse is not a part of their future.

 Bipolar disorder and addiction don’t have to determine the course of your life.
 Contact First Steps Recovery today to find out more.